mills32/M3D-for-PlayStation-Portable/README.md

 ## CREATE ASSETS

-**IMAGES:** just PNG files, 32 bit RGBA, 24 bit RGB, indexed 256/16 colors.
+**<ins>IMAGES:</ins>** just PNG files, 32 bit RGBA, 24 bit RGB, indexed 256/16 colors.
-**MAPS:** create them using a PNG image for the tiles and TILED to create the map http://www.mapeditor.org/ maps must be in CSV format
+**MAPS:** create them using a PNG image for the tiles and TILED to create the map http://www.mapeditor.org/ maps must be in CSV format.
 **MUSIC & SOUND:** OSL handles this, it can load wav, MP3, BGM, and tracker formats (MOD,XM,IT).
 Be careful when loading tracker modules, they can use a lot of CPU/RAM.

 You need Blender 2.79 for 3D model creation, and animations.
 Why that version?
 - Blender 2.8+ works very slow on my PC, (and it is not old or slow by any means)